 - have a minimum 3.3 cumulative GPA at the time of application and every semester as Ambassador

 - have participated in the Honors Program for at least one semester

 - be willing to act as a good representative of the Honors Program and the University of Nevada, Reno

-- first-year student programming (HRSC programming, HON 200B, ice cream socials, orientations, annual retreat)
+- support of incoming student programming (HRSC events, HON 200B, ice cream socials, orientations, annual retreat)

 - phone calls, mailings, and other Honors Program office tasks as directed

-- attend Honors receptions and activities (BBQ's, receptions, Honors Convocations)
+- attendance at Honors receptions and activities (BBQ's, receptions, Honors Convocations)

-- attend monthly Ambassador meetings led by Dr. Villanueva
+- attendance at monthly Ambassador meetings led by Dr. Villanueva

 What are the benefits of becoming an Honors Student Ambassador?